-c.
-Proposed measures to reduce or control impacts, if any

-14. Transportation
+Evalua tion for Agency Use Only

-a.
-Identify public streets and highways serving the site, and describe proposed access to the existing street system.
+To be Completed by Applicant Proposed measures to reduce or control impacts, if any NA 14.
+Transportation Identify public streets and highways serving the site, and describe proposed access to the existing street system.
 Show on site plans, if any.

-Streets/highways serving the Lakeside site are shown on the attached site plan.

-b.
-Is site currently served by public transit?
+NA Is site currently served by public transit?
 If not, what is the approximate distance to the nearest transit stop?

-c.
-How many parking spaces would the completed project have?
+No How many parking spaces would the completed project have?
 How many would the project eliminate?

-d.
-Will the proposal require any new roads or streets, or improvements to existing roads or streets, not including driveways?
+None Will the proposal require any new roads or streets, or improvements to existing roads or streets, not including driveways?
 If so, generally describe (indicate whether public or private).

-e.
-Will the project use (or occur in the immediate vicinity of) water, rail, or air transportation?
+No Will the project use (or occur in the immediate vicinity of) water, rail, or air e. transportation?
 If so, generally describe.

-f.
-How many vehicular trips per day would be generated by the completed project?
+No How many vehicular trips per day would be generated by the completed project?
 If known, indicate when peak volumes would occur.

-No significant increase.
-Lakeside intends that trucks otherwise returning to the site empty, would instead return loaded with RAP.
-The increase in vehicular trips per day will not exceed the number evaluated during the SUP and SEPA review processes and therefore not result in additional traffic impacts not previously addressed.

-g.
+NA g.
 Proposed measures to reduce or control transportation impacts, if any: